PatrickSchubert-Munich/Udacity-DataDiscovery-BostonAirbnbData/README.md

     missingno

 # File Descriptions
-There are 1 notebook available "Answer 3 Questions on Airbnb Open Dataset.ipynb" to showcase work related to the above questions.
+There are 1 Jupyter notebook available "Answer_3_Questions_on_Airbnb_Open_Dataset.ipynb" to showcase work related to the above questions.
 Most work you can find is Data Cleaning respectively Data Preparation.
 The aim is to use linear regression as a model to predict the price of accommodation in Boston.
 All code is written in Python.
 Markdown cells were used to assist in walking through the thought process for individual steps.
+For Dowloading whole Jupyter Notebook with code there is one more file available.
+This is the HTML - File of Jupyter Notebook.

+# The 3 Questions in Project
+1. What kinds of accommodations have lowest and highest price?
+2. Which data (entities) are best suited to predict the price of accommodation in Boston?
+3. What are the possibilities to achieve a more accurate prediction of prices?

 # Results
-For results you can read my BlogPost on [Medium]().
+For results you can read my BlogPost on [Medium](https://medium.com/p/8428b188d685/edit).

 # Important links
 - [Download Python](https://www.python.org/downloads/)